augustoaf/worker-mining/README.md

 # Equipment Event Publisher

 A Java Maven application that publishes equipment events to RabbitMQ.
-The application generates random equipment data and publishes it to a RabbitMQ queue named `raw_equipment_events`.
+The application generates random equipment data and publishes it to a RabbitMQ exchange queue (fanout type) named `raw_equipment_events_exchange`.
+Also it creates a durable queue named `raw_equipment_events` linked to the exchange.

 ## Features

-- Publishes equipment events every 1 second
+- Publishes equipment events every 1 second to an exchange queue.
 - Supports 4 different equipment types with specific configurations:
   - **Equipment 1**: Temperature 50-70°C, Power 1
   - **Equipment 2**: Temperature 60-100°C, Power 1